kaiserbergin/NBomber.Website/src/docs/docs/loadtesting-basics.md

 ---|---|---|---|---|---|---
 nbomber.com|Success|104.248.140.128|43 ms|128|False|32 bytes

-1. The first noticeable thing is physical latency (**Round Trip Time: 43ms**) between the load test agent and the target host.
+1. The first noticeable thing is physical latency (**Ping statistics -> Round Trip Time: 43ms**) between the load test agent and the target host.
 It shows that you run your test under problematic infrastructure (internet connection is bad or your test agent and target system located in different datacenters).
 You should run your tests where are physical latency will be close to 0 - 1ms.

 2. Next important thing is a combination of 3 dependent metrics:

 - **RPS (request per sec)** - shows throughput of target system.
 It in a way reflects the capacity of the server.
 The ability of the server in terms of how much load it can take.
 It is one of the significant indicator that helps in evaluating the performance of application.
 Maximum throughput is often desirable, though the performance of the system itself cannot be based only on higher throughput.
 There are certain other indicators like latency, bytes transfered size, also needs to be considered when testing the application performance.
 For a typical Web application, throughput is measured as number of requests sent to web server per second.

 - **Latency** - shows time interval from the point when the request was created and sent to the point when the response was received.
-This metric also depends on throughput (RPS) and data size (request/response size) and usually, if your RPS is big then your latency is also big (which is not good).
+This metric also depends on throughput (RPS) and data size (request/response size).
 Usually, during testing, the target system should reach a good balance between RPS and latency.
-For example, if the target system shows RPS: 10K (which sounds very good) but latency: 2 sec it means that any user will need to wait quite a long time therefore it's not good.
-Usually (depending on your use case of course) better to reach RPS: 1K but with latency: 50ms.
+For example, if the target system shows RPS: 10K (which sounds very good) but latency: 2 sec it means that any user will need to wait quite a long time to receive first byte therefore it's not good.
+Usually (depending on your use case of course) better to reach RPS: 1K but with 99% latency: 50ms.

 - **Data transfer size** - shows how many bytes were sent/received.

 ## What load simulation to apply?